NAPLAN Marking FAQ Page

 Q: What training will I be required to complete?

 Group Leaders and Professional Leaders will also be required to attend role specific training in the lead up to live marking.
+Group Leaders are encouraged to attend face-to-face live training.

 Q: What are the training dates and times?